Cognitive Indoor Positioning and Tracking using Multipath Channel Information: MINT Concepts

-where $v_{\mpcidxsym,\timestepsym}$ is zero-mean Gaussian noise with variance $\sigma_{d,\mpcidxsym,\timestepsym}^{(\anchoridxsym) \ist 2}$ as described in \eqref{eq:SINRrange}.
-Based on the factorized likelihood model, a probabilistic data association algorithm using belief propagation as described in \cite{LeitingerGNSS2016, MeyerIFC2015} is used to compute the associations between the expected delay to the VAs and the estimated MPCs.
-The most probable MPC-to-anchor association are obtained by means of an approximation of the maximum a posterior (MAP) detector \cite{kay1998}
+where $v_{k,n}$ is a zero-mean Gaussian random variable with standard deviation $\sigma_{k,n}^{(j)}$ as described in \eqref{eq:SINRrange}.
+Based on the factorized likelihood model, a probabilistic data association algorithm is used to compute the associations between the expected delay to the VAs and the estimated MPCs using belief propagation as described in \cite{LeitingerGNSS2016,LeitingerICC2017,LeitingerTWC2019,LeitingerICC2019,MeyerProc2018,MeyerIFC2015}.
+The most probable MPC-to-anchor associations are obtained by means of an approximation of the maximum a posterior (MAP) detector \cite{kay1998}

-After the PDA was applied for all anchors, the following union sets are defined: \begin{itemize} \item The set of associated discovered (and optionally a-priori known) VAs $\VAassoc{\timestepsym} = \bigcup_\anchoridxsym \VAassoc{\timestepsym}\anchoridx$. \item The according set of associated measurements $\Z{\timestepsym,\mathrm{ass}} = \bigcup_\anchoridxsym \Z{\timestepsym,\mathrm{ass}}\anchoridx$. \item The set of remaining measurements $\Z{\timestepsym,\overline{\mathrm{ass}}} = \bigcup_\anchoridxsym \Z{\timestepsym,\overline{\mathrm{ass}}}\anchoridx$, which are not associated to VAs of $\VAassoc{\timestepsym}$. \end{itemize}
+After the PDA was applied for all anchors, the following union sets are defined: \begin{itemize} \item The set of associated discovered (and optionally a-priori known) VAs $\VAassoc{n} = \bigcup_j \VAassoc{n}^{(j)}$. \item The according set of associated measurements $\Z{n,\mathrm{ass}} = \bigcup_j \Z{n,\mathrm{ass}}^{(j)}$. \item The set of remaining measurements $\Z{n,\overline{\mathrm{ass}}} = \bigcup_j \Z{n,\overline{\mathrm{ass}}}^{(j)}$, which are not associated to VAs of $\VAassoc{n}$. \end{itemize}